Best General Liability Insurance Companies for Small Businesses in Connecticut

 Run each remaining provider through the same three criteria: cost stability, service quality and coverage options.

-• Affordability: Ask for premium projections that reflect realistic growth, such as adding summer staff for tourism season or opening a second Connecticut location
+• Affordability: Ask for premium projections that reflect realistic growth, such as adding summer staff for the tourism season or opening a second Connecticut location

-Compare responses side by side to find the best overall fit, not just the lowest price.
+Put responses side by side to find the best overall fit, not just the lowest price.

 6. 6